 Climate Models

 A wide range of numerical models are widely used in climate science to study the climate system and its behaviour across multiple temporal and spatial scales.
-These models are the main tools available to look ahead into possible climate futures under a range of scenarios (see Section 1.6).
-Global Earth System Models (ESMs) are the most complex models which contribute to AR6.
-At the core of each ESM is a GCM (General Circulation Model) representing the dynamics of the atmosphere and ocean.
-ESMs are complemented by regional models (see Chapter 10, Section 10.3.1) and by a hierarchy of models of lower complexity.
+These models are the main tools available to look ahead into possible climate futures under a range of scenarios (Section 1.6).
+Global Earth system models (ESMs) are the most complex models that contribute to AR6.
+At the core of each ESM is a GCM (general circulation model) representing the dynamics of the atmosphere and ocean.
+ESMs are complemented by regional models (Section 10.3.1) and by a hierarchy of models of lower complexity.
 This section summarizes major developments in these different types of models since AR5.
 Past IPCC reports have made use of multi-model ensembles generated through various phases of the World Climate Research Programme (WCRP) Coupled Model Intercomparison Project (CMIP).
-Analysis of the latest CMIP Phase 6 (CMIP6, Eyring et al., 2016) simulations constitute a key line of evidence supporting this assessment report (see Section 1.5.4).
-The key characteristics of models participating in CMIP6 are listed in Annex II.
+Analysis of the latest CMIP Phase 6 (CMIP6; Eyring et al., 2016) simulations constitute a key line of evidence supporting this Assessment Report (Section 1.5.4).
+The key characteristics of models participating in CMIP6 are listed in Annex II: Models.

 Earth System Models

 Earth system models are mathematical formulations of the natural laws that govern the evolution of climate-relevant systems: atmosphere, ocean, cryosphere, land, and biosphere, and the carbon cycle (Flato, 2011).
-They build on the fundamental laws of physics (e.g., Navier-Stokes or Clausius-Clapeyron equations) or empirical relationships established from observations and, when possible, constrained by fundamental conservation laws (e.g., mass and energy).
-The evolution of climate-relevant variables is computed numerically using high performance computers (André et al., 2014; Balaji et al., 2017), on three-dimensional discrete grids (Staniforth and Thuburn, 2012).
-The spatial (and temporal) resolution of these grids in both the horizontal and vertical directions determines which processes need to be parameterised or whether they can be explicitly resolved.
+They build on the fundamental laws of physics (e.g., Navier–Stokes or Clausius–Clapeyron equations) or empirical relationships established from observations and, when possible, they are constrained by fundamental conservation laws (e.g., mass and energy).
+The evolution of climate-relevant variables is computed numerically using high-performance computers (André et al., 2014; Balaji et al., 2017), on three-dimensional discrete grids (Staniforth and Thuburn, 2012).
+The spatial (and temporal) resolution of these grids in both the horizontal and vertical directions determines which processes need to be parameterized or whether they can be explicitly resolved.
 Developments since AR5 in model resolution, parameterizations and modelling of the land and ocean biosphere and of biogeochemical cycles are discussed below.

 Model grids and resolution

 The horizontal resolution and the number of vertical levels in ESMs is generally higher in CMIP6 than in CMIP5 (Figure 1.19).
-Global models with finer horizontal grids represent better many aspects of the circulation of the atmosphere (Gao et al., 2020; Schiemann et al., 2020) and ocean (Bishop et al., 2016; Storkey et al., 2018), bringing improvements in the simulation of the global hydrological cycle (Roberts et al., 2018).
-CMIP6 includes a dedicated effort (HighResMIP, Haarsma et al., 2016) to explore the effect of higher horizontal resolution, such as ~50 km, ~25 km and even ~10 km (see 1.5.4.2 and Annex II, Table AII.6).
-Improvements are documented in the highest resolution coupled models used for HighResMip (Hewitt et al., 2017b; Roberts et al., 2019).
+Global models with finer horizontal grids better represent many aspects of the circulation of the atmosphere (Gao et al., 2020; Schiemann et al., 2020) and ocean (Bishop et al., 2016; Storkey et al., 2018), bringing improvements in the simulation of the global hydrological cycle (Roberts et al., 2018).
+CMIP6 includes a dedicated effort (HighResMIP, Haarsma et al., 2016) to explore the effect of higher horizontal resolution, such as ~50 km, ~25 km and even ~10 km (Section 1.5.4.2 and Annex II, Table AII.6).
+Improvements are documented in the highest-resolution coupled models used for HighResMip (H.T.
+Hewitt et al., 2017; Roberts et al., 2019).
 Flexible grids allowing spatially variable resolution are more widely used than at the time of the AR5 in the atmosphere (McGregor, 2015; Giorgetta et al., 2018) and in the ocean (Wang et al., 2014; Petersen et al., 2019).